prideven/CMPE_283_Assignment2-modify-cpuid/README.md

 # CMPE_283_Assignment2-modify-cpuid

+**Note for Prof. Larkin: you can also check my work in master linux repo which I forked path is as follows: https://github.com/preeti13parihar/linux

 #Q1.For each member in your team, provide 1 paragraph detailing what parts of the lab that member implemented / researched.

 Team Members: